NBA Trade Rumors: Carmelo Anthony To Heat, Dwyane Wade To Rejoin Miami In Free Agency?

 — Chicago Bulls (@chicagobulls) January 25, 2017

 With that in mind, this is the first season with Wade playing in Chicago, and it’s certainly not far off to believe he’ll want to stick around with fellow All-Star Jimmy Butler to try to improve their postseason success.
-Wade certainly has that experience of winning several NBA Championship rings, so it wouldn’t be surprising for him to continue with the Bulls.
-It would take a lot to lure him out of his current situation, and a lot for the Knicks and Miami to make a deal work.
+Wade certainly has that experience of winning several NBA Championship rings, so it wouldn’t be surprising for Bulls management to do what it takes to keep him in Chicago during 2017 NBA free agency.
+It would take a lot to lure Wade out of his current situation, but Carmelo seems to be a potential draw, if Miami can land him somehow.

-So will this trade actually materialize?
-Probably not unless Pat Riley pulls off another one of his blockbuster deals somehow.
+So will a trade actually materialize?
+Probably not unless Pat Riley pulls off another one of his blockbuster deals and surprises the sports world.
 It would involve two of the best basketball minds swinging the deal, as “Zen Master” Phil Jackson would be dealing with his longtime nemesis and helping him improve his team’s playoff chances.
 There have been rumors recently via websites such as NY Daily News that Knicks team president Phil Jackson may even be trying to force Anthony to want out of his no-trade contract.
 As it stands, though, it’s still up to Carmelo Anthony when it comes to an NBA trade happening, so stay tuned.

 NBA fans, do you see these NBA trade rumors ever becoming reality?
 Will Pat Riley come up with a genius deal to bring Carmelo Anthony to South Beach?
 Will Wade join him, or will everyone stay put for the next several seasons?